1956 All-Ireland Senior Camogie Championship final

 The 1956 All-Ireland Senior Camogie Championship Final was the 25th All-Ireland Final and the deciding match of the 1956 All-Ireland Senior Camogie Championship, an inter-county camogie tournament for the top teams in Ireland.

 Antrim had ended Dublin's eight-year win streak and so were favourites to take the All-Ireland title.
-They led 4-3 to 4-2 near the end when Antrim's goalkeeper Teresa Kearns made a brilliant save, and the Glenswomen rushed down the field to score a fifth goal and secure victory.
+They led 4-3 to 4-2 near the end when Antrim's goalkeeper, Teresa Kearns, made a save.
+The Glenswomen then rushed down the field to score a fifth goal and secure victory.